zencart/documentation/content/dev/plugins/tips.md

 If your plugin requires new configuration data, see [Adding a configuration setting](/dev/plugins/adding_config/).

 ## Avoiding the Missing Menu problem
-If your plugin is an admin command, remember that some storeowners may want non-superusers to be able to run your utility.
+If your plugin is an admin page, remember that some storeowners may want non-superusers to be able to run your utility.
 Be sure you have created the relevant `admin_pages` table entries - see [Admin menu item is missing](/user/troubleshooting/admin_menu_item_missing/).

 ## Checking Zen Cart version